 While parents will certainly appreciate the sleek design and tranquil vibe, kids will love all the places to play, and there are a lot of them.
 Read on for the scoop on Queens' waterfront oasis.

 The old and the new have been combined skillfully by architect Thomas Balsley, who won several awards for his work on Gantry, and you can totally see why.
 Circular, wooden walkways are juxtaposed with metal ones.
 It's thrilling for kids to walk over these as they glimpse the water below.
 Willow trees and tall grass add an element of nature to the otherwise man-made surroundings.

 The gorgeous playground, which opened in spring 2010, looks like something you'd see at MoMA: Bold primary colors and futuristic shapes give it a whimsical and adventurous atmosphere.
 Happily it's also safe; the bright flooring is extremely shock-absorbent.
 My daughter loves the giant spiderweb-like structure and even her dad climbs in there with her sometimes.
 There's also a quaint ship-like structure, which is great for imaginary pirate play, and a small seasonal food concession right outside the playground that sells snacks and coffee.
 A fabulous water play area debuted in summer 2012 with several state-of-the-art sprinklers and amazing views of Manhattan.
-This water area was damaged by Hurricane Sandy and is currently closed.

 There are two grassy fields for picnicking, Frisbee playing and frolicking.
 It's also a great place for photo ops, since Manhattan's majestic midtown skyline is clearly visible in the background.
 There are lots of quiet spots, too.
 You constantly encounter little curves and nooks with chairs and benches in case you need some downtime.
 Being by any large body of water is calming (yes, even the East River).